cmd1301/Python-Pong-Game/README.md

-# Python Studies
+# Pong Game
-Essential Python for studies
+This is the first contact with Python coding, whereas the Pong Game was created.